naomideokule/naomideokule.github.io/index.md

 - Learning how to work with c. elegans as a model organism.
 - Learning how to use basic molecular biology techniques to identify macromolecules

-### Rady’s Summer Medical Academy (June 2020)
+### Emerge Conference (June 21st 2019)
-- Interviewed for an internship but cancelled due to Covid-19
+- Attended an immersive [medical conference](https://emergetheconference.com/) at UCSD School of medicine and got hands-on experience on various skills like IV insertion, laceration repair, chest drain insertion etc on dummy simulations and lectures by eminent Physicians specializing in cardiac surgery, emergency medicine, Obs gyn, internal medicine etc.

 ### Critical Care Cardiology (July 2019)
 - Shadowed Dr Nanavati, Cardiologist and observed his interactions with patients and investigations.
 - Got an opportunity to attend a cardiac angiography and other invasive procedures

-### Emerge Conference (June 21st 2019)
-- Attended an immersive [medical conference](https://emergetheconference.com/) at UCSD School of medicine and got hands-on experience on various skills like IV insertion, laceration repair, chest drain insertion etc on dummy simulations and lectures by eminent Physicians specializing in cardiac surgery, emergency medicine, Obs gyn, internal medicine etc.

 ### Southwestern Eye Center (June 2019)
 - Observed interactions between physicians and their patients, various Ophthalmic investigations and Ophthalmic surgery.